plucdrol/closure-compiler-maven-plugin/README.md

 The source map `bundle.min.map.js` now references the source files as `../../src/webapp/js/index.js`.
 When your project directory structure resembles your directory structure on the server, then by default, every will just work.
 If the directory structure is diffrent, [closure compiler offers the option source_map_location_mapping](https://github.com/google/closure-compiler/wiki/Flags-and-Options).
 For this plugin, this is set with the option:

 * [closureSourceMapLocationMappings](https://blutorange.github.io/closure-compiler-maven-plugin/minify-mojo.html#closureSourceMapLocationMappings): When the file name of a source file contains the given prefix, it is replaced with the specified replacement.
-Here the file name is as it was passed to closure compiler, ie. **relative** to the `sourceDir`
+Here the file name is as it was passed to closure compiler, i.e. **relative** to the `sourceDir`

 For the example above, this means that the source file name would be `js/index.js`.
 We could now set this option to replace `js/` with `https://example.com/sources/`.
 Now the source map contains a reference to the source file as `https://example.com/sources/index.js`.